-- 72 The preparation of many, if not most, civil proceedings ordinarily begins with: (a) identification of a remedy to be sought or a legitimate forensic purpose to be pursued in proceedings; and (b) a compilation of all available documentation bearing upon proof of a case dedicated to pursuit of that remedy or purpose. - 73 Having worked backwards (from "remedy" to proof of a cause of action) in preparation, a competent advocate must ensure that the evidence and submissions to be placed before the Court for decision are assembled in a convenient, orderly form the presence of which is generally essential to the presentation (in a "forward" sequence of facts, cause of action and remedy) in a persuasive manner. - 74 Whether or not the subject of a formal requirement of the Court for its preparation, modern advocacy generally demands that there be a "court book" (presented in a secure folder, indexed, paginated and tabbed) containing: - (a) a procedural outline identifying material court process (by dates of filing) and affidavits (by their dates of swearing or affirmation), including annexures and exhibits. - (b) the underlying documents: originating process, pleadings, affidavits and any other form of written evidence relied upon. - (c) a list of objections to evidence. - (d) written submissions directed to each application before the Court. - (e) a chronology (or, as appropriate, a statement identifying principal documents), cross referenced to evidence in the court book.
+- The preparation of many, if not most, civil proceedings ordinarily begins with:

+(a) identification of a remedy to be sought or a legitimate forensic purpose to be pursued in proceedings; and (b) a compilation of all available documentation bearing upon proof of a case dedicated to pursuit of that remedy or purpose. - Having worked backwards (from "remedy" to proof of a cause of action) in preparation, a competent advocate must ensure that the evidence and submissions to be placed before the Court for decision are assembled in a convenient, orderly form the presence of which is generally essential to the presentation (in a "forward" sequence of facts, cause of action and remedy) in a persuasive manner. - Whether or not the subject of a formal requirement of the Court for its preparation, modern advocacy generally demands that there be a "court book" (presented in a secure folder, indexed, paginated and tabbed) containing: - (a) a procedural outline identifying material court process (by dates of filing) and affidavits (by their dates of swearing or affirmation), including annexures and exhibits. - (b) the underlying documents: originating process, pleadings, affidavits and any other form of written evidence relied upon. - (c) a list of objections to evidence. - (d) written submissions directed to each application before the Court.